Out in Africa? Tillerson trip leaves hosts nonplussed

 “American foreign policy has always treated Africa as a leftover, which is why it’s not a huge shock that Tillerson was in Africa while they fired him,” said Pat Utomi, professor of political economy at Lagos Business School.

-“It doesn’t augur well for the long-term message of America to Africa, especially with the message he sounded, which was‘beware of China’.
+“It doesn’t augur well for the long-term message of America to Africa, especially with the message he sounded, which was ‘beware of China’.
 This means that the warning he was giving was of no consequence,” said Utomi.

 (This story has been refiled to restore missing word in 14th paragraph.)